 UPLIFT (University Presbyterians Living in Faith Together) & Bill Murray Friendship Fund

 UPLIFT is the UPC outreach program, providing help with utilities, prescriptions, and other basic needs and is funded by the Bill Murray Friendship Fund.
 The Friendship Fund is supported by the church budget and donations.
-Emergency food bags, filled with donations collected in the grocery cart during Sunday morning worship, are also distributed to those in need.

 Here is how you can receive help:

 1. Come to the program on Tuesdays at 9:30 a.m. – no need to arrive early – they try to help everyone who comes through the door at 9:30 a.m.
 They do stop taking applications at 10:30 a.m.
 NO APPOINTMENTS ARE MADE.

 2. Bring a printed copy of your utility or other bill and a photo i.d.